MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide End* --

-The *Object Store* is an ideal replacement for the usb sticks that some people tend to carry around with them: any file that you give it is backed up in at least triplicate.
-You can upload and download files from any browser: and you can share the files with the world.
+The *Object Store* is an ideal replacement for the usb sticks that some people tend to carry around with them: You can upload and download files to it from any browser: and you can keep those files private, or share those files with the world if you want.

+Some people even publish whole websites from the object store!

 On top of that, any file that you give it is backed up in triplicate, and each of the the copies is monitored for degradation.

 Any bit rot, and the faulty file is replaced with a good copy.

-You can upload and download files via your browser: and you can share them with the world.
-Some people publish whole websites from the object store!

 -- *Slide* --